-Clause 20.4 of the Victorian Public Service Enterprise Agreement 2020 (Agreement) applies to the Victorian Public Service Departments and Agencies (Employers) covered by the Agreement.
+Clause 22.4 of the Victorian Public Service Enterprise Agreement 2024 (the Agreement) applies to Victorian Public Service (VPS) Departments and Agencies (Employers) and their Employees covered by the Agreement.

 Overview

 Abandonment of employment may arise in circumstances where an Employee is absent from work without a reasonable explanation for an unreasonable period of time, without appropriately communicating why, or gaining prior approval for the absence from their Employer.